 Lawyers’ Fidelity Fund

 The New Zealand Law Society maintains the Lawyers’ Fidelity Fund for the purposes of providing clients of lawyers with protection against pecuniary loss arising from theft by lawyers.
 The maximum amount payable by the Fidelity Fund by way of compensation to an individual claimant is limited to $100,000.
 Except in certain circumstances specified in the Lawyers and Conveyancers Act 2006, the Fidelity Fund does not cover a client for any loss relating to money that a lawyer is instructed to invest on behalf of the client.

 We maintain a procedure for handling any complaints by clients, designed to ensure that a complaint is dealt with promptly and fairly.
 If you have a complaint about our services or charges, you may refer your complaint to the person in our firm who has overall responsibility for your work.

-If you do not wish to refer your complaint to that person, or you are not satisfied with that person’s response to your complaint, you may refer your complaint to John Greenwood, partner or, if John Greenwood is acting on the particular matter, then any of our other partners.
+If you do not wish to refer your complaint to that person, or you are not satisfied with that person’s response to your complaint, you may refer your complaint to John Greenwood, consultant, or to any of our partners.

 Our partners may be contacted by letter, email or telephone at the details listed on the Contact Us section of our website www.greenwoodroche.com